nataliiia-bo/nataliiia-bo/README.md

 ##

--  **hse fsc graduate**    <!-- <strong>The programme trains highly qualified professionals in big data storage, processing, and analysis.
+-  **hse fcs graduate**    <!-- <strong>The programme trains highly qualified professionals in big data storage, processing, and analysis.
 Programme graduates will understand methods of applied statistical analysis and machine learning, the tools of industrial development, MLOps, the basics of database management, Data Warehouse (DWH), and Data Engineering.</strong> -->
 -  **open to collaboration in data analytics and machine learning**